tommyku/blog3/content/blog/have-fun-building-browser-start-page.md

 }
 ~~~

-Unfinished extensions can be loaded into Chrome by clicking `Load
+Unfinished extensions are loaded into Chrome by clicking `Load
 unpacked extension...` in [chrome://extensions](chrome://extensions/)
 page.